 Together we can unpack what health and healthy look like to you, and I would be happy to help you explore and redefine these terms on your own terms.

-Due to COVID-19 restrictions, sessions take place by secure video.
+Sessions take place by secure video.

 During the first session, we will discuss your eating history, how you feel about food and your body and any other relevant information you feel comfortable discussing.
 Depending on what your concerns are in session, you decide what manageable goals you want to set for the following session.